aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Keeps your visitors on your website with powerful Bible tools, including a search engine and a Bible download page.
+Bible tool having multiple versions, keyword search, reference retrival, Bible downloader, and more.
+Keeps your visitors on your website!

 == Description ==
-Add powerful Bible tools to your website, including a Bible search engine, and a Bible download page.
+Add the Bible to your website with a Bible search engine and a Bible download page.
 Our Bible search engine includes multiple selectable interfaces, allowing you to make it appear as simple or as complex as desired.
+The Bible downloads is included in the main application, but is also available as a separate shortcode for a separate page.

 Keep your users on your website!
 Unlike similar plugins, Bible SuperSearch displays the Bible text directly on your website; your web users will not be redirected to a 3rd party website to view the text.